Cooking with lavender is a delightful way to expand your culinary horizons!

 3. The best lavender comes from drying your own each year.
 Place dried lavender in an air tight, dark container, or freeze in zip lock bags.
 Use within a year.

-In Jerry Traunfeld’s book, The Herbfarm Cookbook, he recommends using lavender syrups or lavender creams with berries, black currents, cherries, figs, ginger, lemon, orange, plum and vanilla.
+In Jerry Traunfeld’s book, The Herbfarm Cookbook, he recommends using lavender syrups or lavender creams with berries, black currents, cherries, figs, ginger, lemon, orange, plum & vanilla!

 7. Using lavender to flavor alcohol.
-Lavender is not only a stranger to most kitchens, it is also rare in the bar.
-When lavender flowers are steeped in alcohol, the essential oils are extracted from the buds and infused into the alcohol.
-A visitor to our farm last year said that he placed sprigs of lavender into a gin bottle and then puts the bottle in the freezer for summer drinks.
-He swears that the combination of gin and lavender make an absolutely fabulous gin and tonic!
-A sprig of lavender in a martini with a twist of lemon is another intriguing synergy.
+Lavender is not only a stranger to most kitchens, it is also a rare luxury in the bar.
+When lavender flowers are steeped in alcohol, the essential oils are extracted from the buds & infused into the alcohol.
+Look below to see how to make our Lavender Margarita!

 At our yearly Lavender Festival we serve Lavender Margaritas taken from the Sunset Magazine recipe.
 Sante!